What is a mattress topper?

 A mattress topper can help extend the life of your mattress

-Sleeping in the same position each night will often result in sagging or unwanted body impressions appearing on the surface of your mattress.
-A mattress topper can help alleviate some of the strain that would normally be placed on the mattress from the sleeper’s weight.
-It can reduce everyday mattress wear and tear and help extend the life of the mattress.
+Sleeping in the same position can cause sagging and unwanted body impressions on your mattress.
+Using a mattress topper can help alleviate some of the strain placed on the mattress from the sleeper’s body weight.
+It can reduce everyday mattress wear and tear and help extend the mattress’s life.

 Some toppers may help you feel cooler at night

-Many foam-type toppers also have temperature-regulating features, which can help you feel cooler throughout the night.
+Additionally, foam-type toppers often include temperature-regulating features, which can also help you feel cooler at night.

 Mattress topper types